-Underwear.
-Cycling shorts are meant to be worn without underwear.
+1. Underwear: Cycling bibs and shorts are meant to be worn without underwear.

-Budget.
-Cycling shorts can range from $20 to $200, so try to set a budget before you shop based on how you intend to ride.
+2. Budget: Cycling bibs and short can range from $20 - $300, so try to set a budget before you shop based on how you intend to ride.
 The higher the price, the more technical the fabrics and better the chamois.

-Tight or Baggy.
-Tight-fitting shorts are best if you are primarily cycling on a road bike and/or for long distances.
+3. Tight or Baggy: Tight-fitting shorts are best if you are primarily cycling on a road bike and/or for long distances.
 They offer the most comfort and aerodynamic fit.
-If you spend time off the bike, touring or commuting by bicycle, need pockets, or are more concerned with the look of the shorts than your speed on the bike, then "baggy" Mountain Bike shorts with an inner liner may be your best choice.
+If you spend time off the bike, touring or commuting by bicycle, need pockets, or are more concerned with the look of the shorts than your speed on the bike, then "baggy" Mountain Bike Shorts with a liner may be your best choice.

-Padding.
-Padding ranges from thick to thin, with triathlete shorts having the thinnest pad so athletes can swim, bike and run in the same shorts.
-Spending a few extra bucks for a better chamois is never a waste of money, since the difference in quality, durability and comfort may increase exponentially with each dollar spent.
+4. Padding: Padding ranges from thick to thin, with triathlete shorts having the thinnest pad so athletes can swim, bike, and run in the same shorts.
+Spending a few extra bucks for a better chamois is never a waste of money, since the difference in quality, durability, and comfort may increase exponentially with each dollar spent.
 But, always read the customer reviews to make sure your money is well spent before you make an upgrade commitment.
 Properly designed cycling shorts will always have chamois that are designed specifically for men and women, so you should never buy a unisex cycling short.
 You'll be sorry you did.
-(See We Use Premium Italian Chamois)
+(See Why We Use Premium Italian Chamois)

-Panel Construction.
-Less expensive shorts usually have fewer panels of fabric, while the more technically designed and form-fitting bike shorts can have up to eight panels.
+5. Panel Construction: Less expensive shorts usually have fewer panels of fabric, while the more technically designed and form-fitting bike shorts can have up to eight panels.
 Just being aware of the construction of the short will help you to have an expectation of the comfort and performance.

-Waist Band or Bib.
-Bib shorts that offer shoulder straps, rather than an elastic waist band, are the choice of all professional and elite cyclists.
+6. Waist Band or Bib: Bib shorts that offer shoulder straps, rather than an elastic waist band, are the choice of all professional and elite cyclists.
 They decrease binding and discomfort around the midsection and will never feel as if they are moving or shifting (sliding down) while you are riding.
-While some people prefer bib shorts, other choose regular shorts.
+While some people prefer bib shorts, others choose regular shorts.
 It's completely up to the individual and their preference.
-Women that choose traditional cycling shorts may want to try those with a yoga-style waistband, which are designed to be cooler and less binding.
-Read more about why cyclists choose bib shorts.
+Those that choose traditional cycling shorts may want to try them with a yoga-style waistband, which are designed to be cooler and less binding.
+Read more on why cyclists choose bib shorts.

-Inseam.
-Cycling shorts come in a variety of inseam lengths.
-The shorter shorts work great for spin class, triathlons and a good tan, but most cyclists like an inseam that is just above the knee.
+7. Inseam: Cycling shorts come in a variety of inseam lengths.
+The shorter shorts work great for spin class, triathlons, and a good tan, but most cyclists like an inseam that is just above the knee.
 Longer inseams stay in place better and prevent chaffing of the inner thigh on the saddle.

-- Color.
-You'll likely see cycling shorts in just about every color, pattern and design imaginable.
+8. Color: You'll likely see cycling shorts in just about every color, pattern, and design imaginable.
 Select what appeals to you based on your individual personality.
-Black shorts, however, are always a great place to start since they 1) match any jersey you might want to wear and 2) have a slimming effect.
+Black shorts, however, are always a great place to start since they 1) match any jersey you might want to wear and 2) they have a slimming effect.